promregator/promregator/docs/quickstart-docker.md

    * `<hereGoesTheAPIEndpointHostOnly!>` is the host and domain name part of `api endpoint:` from above, leaving off `https://`.
 So, if `api endpoint:` reads `https://api.eu-gb.bluemix.net`, then you should enter `api.eu-gb.bluemix.net` here.
    * `<yourCFUsername>` is the username, which you used for logging on to the platform before.

+   Keep in mind that you are writing a [YAML](http://yaml.org/spec/) file, which requires that you use spaces for indentation - not tabs!

 2. Retrieve the Docker image of promregator by calling
    ```bash
    $ docker pull promregator/promregator:0.1.0